Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

     a Product Item is stored
     in a container
-    in a shelve position,
+    in a shelf position,
     in a fridge or cabinet,
     in a room.

 Storage conditions for the location, e.g. 4 deg C, must match that of its the item's specification.
-The storage locations should be searchable for empty spaces.
+The storage locations should be searchable for available and adjoining space.

+> **Phase II**
+>
-> **Further development**: Graphical presentation of freezer drawers with shelve positions linked to the items in there.
-Consolidation and optimisation of available space.
+> 2D Graphical presentation of freezer shelves with shelf positions linked to the items stored, and available positions indicated.
+Consolidation and optimisation of storage locations - 'de-fragmentation' of storage space.

 ####d) Stock control